Pope's visit to Peru spotlights devastation in rainforest region

 Vracko’s father was shot dead by masked men in his home in December 2015 after his family endured years of death threats from encroaching miners.
 That prompted Vracko to run for governor in this year’s regional elections.

-“I love that the Pope is coming.
-Just the fact that he’ll be here ... it’s going to be a tipping point,” said Vracko.
+“It’s going to be a tipping point,” Vracko said of the pope’s visit to Puerto Maldonado.
 “No one has really wanted to solve this problem.”

-For Julio Cusurichi, head of a federation representing 36 indigenous communities, the illegal gold boom is only the latest sign of disdain that outsiders have shown for the Amazon and the tribes that rely on its water, plants and wildlife for survival.
+But for native communities, the illegal gold boom is only the latest sign of disdain that outsiders have shown for the Amazon, said Julio Cusurichi, head of a federation representing 36 indigenous communities in the region.

 Once enslaved and massacred by ruthless rubber barons in the 19th century, native peoples are now being forced off ancestral lands by mining mafias.
 Many suffer from dangerous levels of mercury in their blood.

 “Indigenous people drink water from rivers because we don’t have running water in our homes.
-We eat fish from rivers because we don’t buy meat from the market,” said Cusurichi, calling for the Peruvian state to defend its indigenous citizens.
+We eat fish from rivers because we don’t buy meat from the market,” said Cusurichi.

-The miners themselves, often young men fleeing poverty in Andean villages, also suffer in the makeshift mining pits they toil in clandestinely.
-Many girls and women lured with promises of steady work end up working in brothels, said Arbex.
+The miners themselves, often young men fleeing poverty in Andean villages, also suffer in makeshift mining pits.

-“It’s horrible.
-The working conditions.
-The sex trafficking,” Arbex said, estimating that at least 250 miners die every year in mudslides or other unreported accidents.
+“It’s horrible,” Arbex said, estimating that at least 250 miners die every year in mudslides or other unreported accidents.
 “They prefer a hell of riches to a poor paradise.”

-The Natural Resources Defense Council (NRDC), a U.S.-based non-profit group, said vilifying miners has kept authorities from addressing the poverty and state neglect that sustain the illegal gold trade.

-The NRDC said it was launching a $45 million program this year to help tackle unregulated gold mining in Peru and other countries, through policies that encourage safer work practices.
+Environmental groups seized on the pope’s visit to call for policies that encourage responsible small-scale mining while addressing the poverty that sustains it.

 But Arbex said it might be too late to reverse the trend.

-“I haven’t lost faith in God but I have lost faith in policy,” said Arbex.
+“I haven’t lost faith in God but I have lost faith in policy,” Arbex said.